lukemaxwell/phpbb-parser/README.md

 ```

 ## Installation
 Clone the repository and add the jar file as a project dependency.
-An easy way to do so when using gradle is to
-copy it to a libs folder.
+Below is a Gradle example using a libs folder.

 Clone the phpbb-parser repository: